-While these statistics seem grim, they don’t paint the whole picture of the restaurant industry.
-There are restaurants that thrive for generations.
+While this statistic may seem discouraging, it doesn’t paint the whole picture of the restaurant industry.
+There are plenty of restaurants that thrive for generations.

-When restaurateurs find success, they consider business expansion.
-If everything is going well, why not duplicate that success to grow profits and tackle new creative challenges?
+And when restaurateurs do find success, they often consider restaurant expansion.
+If everything is going well, why not duplicate that success to grow your profits and tackle new creative challenges?

-But growing a restaurant empire is not a simple endeavor.
-While lightning can strike twice, it takes more than just luck to ensure success while undertaking a business expansion.
-It also takes good timing, lots of savings, market research, and business savvy, among other things.
+But building a restaurant empire is not a simple endeavor.
+While lightning can strike twice, it takes more than luck to ensure successful restaurant growth.
+It also requires capital, market research, business savvy, and good timing, among other things.

 The more preparation and research you put into expanding your business, the more successful you’ll be.
-We’ve put together this guide to restaurant business expansion to help you in your endeavor.
+To kickstart the process, we’ve put together this guide on how to grow a restaurant business to help you along the way.